-CAZJNI01, CAZJNI03, libCAZJNI02.so, and libCAZJNI04.so must be APF authorized.
-If you will be sampling any address spaces that are running authorized, libCAZJVMTI.so, libCAZJ64TI.so, libCAZJTA11.so, and libCAZJTA14.so must also be APF authorized.
+If you will be sampling any address spaces that are running authorized, libCAZJTA11.so, and libCAZJTA14.so must also be APF authorized.
 This should be automatically handled during installation.
 If not, issue an EXTATTR command from an authorized user ID to set the APF extended attribute bit on for these files.